ViaScientific/vfdocs/docs/ViaFoundry/get_faq.md

 Our structured and unstructured data supports document differences by automatic versioning.
 Foundry follows these general steps:

 **1. Data Schema Design:** Platform ensures that the data schema includes fields to store metadata about each document's version, such as a timestamp or and a unique hash for that entry.
-We also keep metadata of metadata in the collections in MongoDB as well rather than as static json objects required to be loaded while starting an app.
+Metadata of metadata is also kept in the collections in MongoDB as well rather than as static json objects required to be loaded while starting an app.

 **2. Store/Backup Complete Versions:** Instead of directly updating documents, Foundry  saves complete copies (snapshots) of the documents.
-Additionally Foundry does not delete any fields if they are removed, we deprecate them to allow supporting old documents.
+Additionally Foundry does not delete any fields if they are removed, those fields are deprecated to allow supporting continuity and backward compatibility.

 **3. Audit Trail:** Foundry creates an "audit trail" in separate log files to store the history of changes made to the documents.
-We track the changes with timestamps, user identifiers, and any other relevant metadata.
+The changes are tracked with timestamps, user identifiers, and any other relevant metadata.

 **4. Querying the History:** When there is a need to retrieve historical data or show the diff indications, Foundry enables the user to query the audit trail logs to fetch the relevant versions of the document and compare them to identify the differences.

-**5. Displaying Diffs:** Currently the Foundry UI does not support  displaying differences, however, in our roadmap, we added tasks such as adding algorithms like the "Longest Common Subsequence" (LCS) to efficiently compute the differences between two versions of a document.
+**5. Displaying Diffs:** Currently the Foundry UI does not support  displaying differences, however, in our roadmap, the algorithms such as the "Longest Common Subsequence" (LCS) are going to be used to efficiently compute the differences between two versions of a document.
 These differences can then be presented as "diff indications" to the users, showing what has been added, deleted, or modified.

 **6. Managing Storage:** Foundry manages storage, periodic archival and / or cleanup of older versions.
 Foundry also has manual two step delete and prune options if the user chooses to remove data.